mostafa-kaoud15/hibernate/README.md

 ## access in jpa
 ### Field access
 * add anotation in the filed
-* it use the relection api not setter and getter
+* it use the reflection api not setter and getter
 * it break the encapsulation (there are no logic in the field access)
 * if i use the field access for only one field, all other fields will be field access <br>
     -> to convert this filed access to  property access use<br>